 tasting compared to other wild collectible greens that tend to have

-stronger flavors or course textures.
-They are often described to taste like a combination of beans sprouts and spinach.
+stronger flavors or coarse textures.
+They are often described to taste like a combination of bean sprouts and spinach.

 They should be eaten or prepared fresh, like other types of lettuce, as oppose to dried like nettles and other herbs.

 We have been harvesting the thick round leaves of this wild edible for many years, enjoying the tender lettuce in green smoothies, salads and green juices.